groundcat/disposable-email-domain-list/README.md

 # Contribution

-This project does not accept contribution of new domains because it simply retrieves and cleans data from the sources listed above.
+This repository does not accept contribution of new domains because it simply retrieves and cleans data from the sources listed above.
 You can add new disposable domains to ivolo's [disposable-email-domains](https://github.com/ivolo/disposable-email-domains) repository.
 Read its [contributing section](https://github.com/ivolo/disposable-email-domains#contributing) for details.

+# License

+This project is licensed under the MIT License - read the [LICENSE](LICENSE) file for details.